 - The days change (in both dollars and as a percentage)

 It also gives you an overview of your performance.
 Here's mine in the middle of the 2020 bear market (Yikes!):

-Personal Capital also shows you your asset allocation.
+EMpower also shows you your asset allocation.
 It automatically evaluates your investments and reports on your stock/bond allocation.
 For each it breaks down asset classes further, showing U.S. and International stocks and bonds, as well as alternatives.

 The tool also provides a useful interactive graphic representation of your portfolio allocation.
 With the click of a mouse, you can explore what investments make up each of these asset classes.
 One interesting item is cash.
 The asset allocation tool not only shows you the cash in say money market accounts, but it also sees the cash held by stock mutual funds.

 In big news for those who invest in Bitcoin, Ethereum, Litecoin and other cryptocurrencies, Empower can now track these investments.
 Best of all, investors do not need to grant access to their crypto wallets or turn over passwords.